coostax/wt-common/README.md

 ## Testing

 This project uses codeception for testing.
 To run the tests call ``composer test`` on the root of the project folder.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/fccn/wt-common/tags).

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details